thomasjball/PyExZ3/README.md

-- **Output**: the explorer prints the list of generated inputs and observed return values to standard out; the lists of generated inputs and the corresponding return values are returned by the `explore` function to `sym_exec` where they can be used for other purposes, as described below
+- **Output**: the explorer prints the list of generated inputs and observed return values to standard out; the lists of generated inputs and the corresponding return values are returned by the `explore` function to `pyexz3` where they can be used for other purposes, as described below

 - **Oracle test functions** can be added to the `FILE.py` to TBD